 How early is an early morning shift?

-An early morning shift can start between 3 and 6 am and typically ends late morning or early afternoon.
+An early morning shift jobs start between 3 and 6 am and typically ends late morning or early afternoon.

 This gives people the opportunity to work during the daytime and still have time for other activities in the evening.